 - Smarter Than You Look: Orks are often mistaken for stupid due to their simple manner and straightforward, aggressive mentality, because Orks are interested in having the most fun in a fight as possible, and Hollywood Tactics are a good way for them to get that.
 However, Curb Stomp Battles are no fun, so if a foe proves taxing enough, Orks will adopt "brutally cunning" tactics that come as a surprise to enemies expecting mindless frontal assaults.

 - Social Darwinist: The Orks entire heirarchy is based on who is the toughest warrior.

 - Soldier vs. Warrior: As a species, they lean heavily toward "Warrior".
 Only Stormboyz and Kommandos lean more "Soldier", and even then only by degrees.

 - Space Age Stasis: The most Ork technology has changed in the past ten thousand years is through the addition of teleporters to their repertoire and cribbing Gargants off the humans.
 Well there was a time when they had entire attack moons equipped with gravity whips which functioned as massive Webway-analog gates, and were implied to be on the brink of going full Krork, but that didn't last past The Beast's death.

 - Space Pirate: Freebooterz, Orks who have separated from their clans to travel the stars and raid starships.
 Many of them even have the hats!

-- Stealth Pun: A thoroughly defeated Ork fleet can leave only the spores, which create more Orks, but missing much of the technical know-how of their ancestors, meaning they are Feral Orks.
+- Stealth Pun: A thoroughly defeated Ork fleet can leave only their spores, which create more Orks, but missing much of the technical know-how of their ancestors, meaning they are Feral Orks with stone axes at the most.
 One could say they were bombed back to the Stone Age, eh?

 - Stronger with Age: Ork physiology causes them to get bigger, stronger, and smarter the longer they live and the more fights they win.